kennethwty/ds-algorithms/README.md

 * Algorithms: Design and Analysis, by Tim Roughgarden on Stanford Lagunita <br>

 #### Note:
-My focus here is on experimentations with the concepts and codes and not to make it very performant or beautiful in any ways.
+My focus here is on experimentations with the concepts and codes.
 It was simply meant to represent the concepts that I learned from the resources above.

 Feel free to use any of the codes in this repo.